MARKET SNAPSHOT: U.S. Stocks Set To Ease Back From Records Ahead Of Blockbuster Week

 Which stocks look like key movers?

 Aerospace giant Lockheed Martin Corp.
-(LMT) is among the companies due to post earnings before the open.
+(LMT) reported profit and revenue that were better-than-expected, helping push its shares 3.9% higher in premarket trade.

-Avon Products Inc.(AVP) could be active after news a group of activist investors is trying to push the seller of beauty products to find a buyer (http://www.marketwatch.com/story/activist-investors-push-avon-to-seek-a-sale-2018-01-28).
+Avon Products Inc.(AVP) jumped 8% after news a group of activist investors is trying to push the seller of beauty products to find a buyer (http://www.marketwatch.com/story/activist-investors-push-avon-to-seek-a-sale-2018-01-28).

+Dr. Pepper Snapple Group Inc. (DPS) soared 28% after a merger deal with Keurig Green Mountain was announced early Monday.

+Apple shares fell 0.5% in premarket on a report in the Nikkei Asia Review (http://www.marketwatch.com/story/apple-stock-drops-after-report-of-iphone-x-production-cut-2018-01-29) that the company plans to cut its iPhone X production target for the March quarter, half of what was expected a month ago.

 What are other assets doing?

-After tumbling 1.7% last week, the ICE U.S. Dollar Index stabilized some on Monday, trading modestly higher, while gold futures pulled back.
+After tumbling 1.7% last week, the ICE U.S. Dollar Index stabilized somewhat on Monday, trading modestly higher, while gold futures pulled back.

 Read: Chart watchers see 'a chance to play a dollar rebound' (http://www.marketwatch.com/story/chart-watchers-see-a-chance-to-play-a-dollar-rebound-2018-01-29)